ncbui/100-days-of-code/log.md

 ### Day 6: 18 November 2020
 <!-- ##### (delete me or comment me out) -->

 **Today's Progress**: Deployed Warbler with a Heroku database.
+Added more tests.
+Changed styling to match latest Twitter trend.

 **Thoughts:** Added more tests for warbler's user models.
 Added first tests for message models.
+I've picked the lower hanging fruits with the login page and landing page.
+Every few months I have to decide between sticky and fixed positioning and will spend a bit looking it up, only to consistently forget the differences.
+So it goes.

 **Link to work:** [Warbler on *GitHub*](https://github.com/ncbui/Warbler/tree/ncbui-refactor) [demo](https://cb-warbler-2020.herokuapp.com/login)